How much money you need

 You may need to prepare financial evidence that holds enough money to cover your tuition fees and the required level of living costs.

-Calculate your fees and living costs
+How to calculate your tuition fees and living costs

 1. Find out your required fees for the next year of study